Ahiknsr/snmp_sandbox/DESIGN.md

 Feature Requests:
 -----------------
-In approximate order of ease of accomplishment:
+`Pdu Master` related feature requests:
+* Racktables integration

+The following features are requested for the forthcoming `Pdu Server`:
 * Logs of what anyone touches with `Pdu Master`
 * A curses UI
 * A web interface
-* Racktables integration